noahcao/Pixel2Mesh/README.md

 We explain some improvement of this version of implementation compared with the official version here.

 - **Larger batch size:** We support larger batch size on multiple GPUs for training.
-Since Chamfer distances cannot be calculated if samples in a batch with different ground-truth pointcloud, "resizing" the pointcloud is necessary.
+Since Chamfer distances cannot be calculated if samples in a batch with different ground-truth pointcloud size, "resizing" the pointcloud is necessary.
 Instead of resampling points, we simply upsample/downsample from the dataset.
 - **Better backbone:** We enable replacing VGG by ResNet50 for model backbone.
 The training progress is more stable and final performance is higher.
 - **More stable training:** We do normalization on the deformed sphere, so that it's deformed at location $(0,0,0)$; we use a threshold activation on $z$-axis during projection, so that $z$ will always be positive or negative and never be $0$.
 These seem not to result in better performance but more stable training loss.